English country house: Power houses

 Kedleston Hall in Derbyshire, designed by Matthew Brettingham and Robert Adam, one of the great power houses.

 The great houses are the largest of the country houses; in truth palaces, built by the country's most powerful – these were designed to display their owners' power or ambitions to power.
-Really large unfortified or barely fortified houses began to take over from the traditional castles of the crown and magnates during the Tudor period, with vast houses such as Hampton Court Palace and Burghley House, and continued until the 18th century with houses such as Castle Howard, Kedleston Hall and Holkham Hall.
+Very large unfortified or barely fortified houses began to take over from the traditional castles of the crown and magnates during the Tudor period, with vast houses such as Hampton Court Palace and Burghley House, and continued until the 18th century with houses such as Castle Howard, Kedleston Hall and Holkham Hall.
 Such building reached its zenith from the late 17th century until the mid-18th century.
 These houses were often completely built or rebuilt in their entirety by one eminent architect in the most fashionable architectural style of the day and often have a suite of Baroque state apartments, typically in enfilade, reserved for the most eminent guests, the entertainment of whom was of paramount importance in establishing and maintaining the power of the owner.
 The common denominator of this category of English country houses is that they were designed to be lived in with a certain degree of ceremony and pomp.
 It was not unusual for the family to have a small suite of rooms for withdrawing in privacy away from the multitude that lived in the household.
 These houses were always an alternative residence to a London house.

 During the 18th and 19th centuries, for the highest echelons of English society, the country house served as a place for relaxing, hunting and running the country with one's equals at the end of the week, with some houses having their own theatre where performances were staged.

 Blenheim Palace in Oxfordshire.
 One of England's largest houses, it was built between 1705 and 1722.

 The country house, however, was not just an oasis of pleasure for its owners; it was also a major centre of employment for local communities.
 Estate staff often had greater security and accommodation than many agricultural labourers, but their conditions were demanding, with long hours, strict hierarchies, and modest pay.

 As a result of the aristocratic habit of only marrying within the aristocracy, and whenever possible to a sole heiress, many owners of country houses owned several country mansions, and would visit each according to the season: Grouse shooting in Scotland, pheasant shooting and fox hunting in England.
 The Earl of Rosebery, for instance, had Dalmeny House in Scotland, Mentmore Towers in Buckinghamshire, and another house near Epsom just for the racing season.
 For many, this way of life, which began a steady decline in 1914, continued well into the 20th century, and for a few continues to this day.